 On April 26, the Supreme Court agreed to hear a challenge to New York State’s concealed carry laws.
 New York State Rifle & Pistol Association (NYSRPA) v.
-Corlett seeks to overturn a policy that requires people applying for handgun licenses to demonstrate that they have a pressing need to carry firearms in public.
+Bruen seeks to overturn a policy that requires people applying for handgun licenses to demonstrate that they have a pressing need to carry firearms in public.
 A ruling could affect similar laws in six other states, including California, Massachusetts, and New Jersey.

 The high court has been virtually silent on gun rights since 2008’s District of Columbia v.
 Heller, which established that the Second Amendment includes the right to bear arms in the home.
 And it has never settled the question of whether that right extends to the public sphere, reportedly because there weren’t enough conservative justices willing to take up another Second Amendment case.
 NYSRPA v.
-Corlett, which will be heard this fall, could be the first indication that the addition of three Trump justices will herald a new era in Second Amendment jurisprudence.
+Bruen, which will be heard this fall, could be the first indication that the addition of three Trump justices will herald a new era in Second Amendment jurisprudence.

 What is the case about?